FutureDeveloperZ/FakeWolfkid/README.md

 # WolfkidFakeBot
-This is a simple bot that I stole code from another bot, don't judge me xD This bot is still in beta.

-## To Do List
+is a Moderator bot and with Fun Commands with special abilitys...

 ## Social Media
 Want to Help me to Code with me? <br>